doctorandrewbrown/ageify/README.md

 * The only user controls needed were an input field for users to input any name, an input select list to choose from a hard-coded list of country options, and a submit button.
 This approach allows flexibility and ease of use while keeping errors to a minimum.
 * Simple clear user instructions are provided in label elements attached to the input elements.
 *  The interface also has the feature that unwanted results can be removed from the display list by clicking.
 This functionality is indicated to the user via a simple  message in the interface.
-* Ease of use is also supported by using placeholder text in input fields and use of the onfocus attribute in the name input element.
+* Ease of use is also supported by using placeholder text in input fields and use of the onfocus attribute in the "name" input element.
+* The required "country" input is facilitated with a hard-coded select option dropdown menu with the default value set to "United Kingdom".
 * The submit button is clearly indicated and placed in a conventional position.
 * Visual design of the input form uses the convention of "pill" styling to provide an attractive interface.
 * Coherent styling is used to present the results list where the same "pill" styling is used.